Freddy Douglas

-Freddy Douglas is a Scottish professional rugby union player who plays in the back row for Edinburgh Rugby.
+Freddy Douglas is a Scotland international rugby union player who plays in the back row for Edinburgh Rugby.

 Early life

-He grew up in a rugby family, his father is from Northern Ireland but played rugby for Scottish Universities.
-He has an older brother who is also a rugby player.
+He grew up in a rugby family, with both his Irish and Scottish sides playing rugby.
+He has an older brother who was also a rugby player for Scotland U18's.
 He was educated at Stewart's Melville College in Edinburgh.

 Club career

 He joined the professional academy at Edinburgh Rugby ahead of the 2023-24 season.
-He made his Edinburugh debut against Benetton Rugby on 30 November 2024.
+He made his Edinburgh debut against Benetton Rugby on 30 November 2024.
 Shortly afterwards, he signed his first professional contract with the club.

 International career

 He was part of the Scotland U20 team which won the World Rugby U20 Trophy in the summer of 2024.
 In October 2024, he was called-up to the senior Scotland national rugby union team for the first time under head coach Gregor Townsend.
 He made his senior debut as a second-half replacement in Scotland's autumn international match against Portugal on 16 November 2024.
 In doing so, he became the youngest man to represent Scotland since Donald White in 1963.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.